simon-ritchie/apysc/docs/_sources/graphics_fill_color.md.txt

 # Graphics fill_color interface

-This page will explain the `Graphics` class `fill_color` method interface.
+This page will explain the `Graphics` class `fill_color` property interface.

 ## What interface is this?

-The `fill_color` attribute interface will update the instance's fill color.
+The `fill_color` property interface will update or get the instance's fill color.

 ## Basic usage